 We don’t mean to put you off but this is just the reality of the situation and we feel you should be aware of this before you sell up and relocate to Fuerteventura.

-Summer Jobs in Fuerteventura
+Summer Jobs in Fuerteventura in 2015

 If however you are just looking for seasonal work for the summer season there is of course many opportunities because of the influx of tourists from all over Europe.
 The sort of work you will find is of course very much casual work which is often paid cash in hand and without an official job contract.